-A literature search was performed to identify clinical outcomes and PROs, and instruments to measure them used in clinical practice for the management and follow-up of patients with MM.
+A literature search was performed to identify clinical outcomes and PROs, and instruments to measure them used in clinical practice for the management and follow-up of MM patients.
 The search included original articles, systematic reviews and clinical practice guidelines published in English or Spanish between January 2010 and October 2015.
 The information obtained in the literature review was used to steer five discussion groups.
-Presetting of instruments was done by the scientific committee considering the availability of a validated version in the Spanish population, the level of evidence (Oxford Centre for Evidence-Based Medicine Levels of Evidence) of the reviewed studies and their agreement of its use (according to bibliography references).
-Consensus of three-fourth was necessary for inclusion.
+Presetting of instruments was done by the scientific committee considering the availability of a validated version in the Spanish population, the level of evidence (Oxford CEBM Levels of Evidence) of the reviewed studies and their agreement of its utilization (according to bibliography references).
+Consensus of 3⁄4 was necessary for inclusion.